View products that support dmairfield.org

 T. Claude Ryan, ca. 1920s

-T. (for Tubal) Claude Ryan was born January 3, 1898 and died September 11, 1982.
+T. (for Tubal) Claude Ryan was born January 3, 1898 at Parsons, KS and died September 11, 1982.
 His name is most closely linked to the Ryan NYP NX-211, the "Spirit of St. Louis" flown by Charles Lindbergh from New York to Paris in May 1927.
 Fair enough, as this was a one-of-a-kind machine designed specifically for that flight, and it did exactly the job it was designed to do.

 However, Ryan contributed mostly his name to the New York to Paris endeavor.
 Needing capital, Ryan had become partners with Benjamin Franklin Mahoney in April 1925.
 He was only marginally involved financially in the company that manufactured the New York to Paris aircraft, having sold his interest in the company to Mahoney in 1926 (but he stayed on to manage the company).